Akhand6886/Nocturnal-Codex/content/topics/cybersecurity.md

 name: "Cybersecurity"
 category: "Security"
 description: "An in-depth guide to protecting systems, networks, and data from digital threats."
-longDescription: "Welcome to the Cybersecurity Hub.
-This section provides a comprehensive curriculum, guiding you from the foundational principles of digital security to advanced topics in threat detection, cryptography, and more."
 imageUrl: "https://placehold.co/400x300.png"
 dataAiHint: "digital security matrix"
 subtopics: